lit/lit.dev/packages/lit-dev-content/site/guide/templates/directives.md

   order: 6
 ---

-{% todo %}

-  - Update list for Lit 2
-  - Edit for consistency.
-  - Update to use Lit samples.
-  - Add interactive examples?

-{% endtodo %}

 Directives are functions that can extend Lit by customizing the way an expression renders.
 Lit includes a number of built-in directives to help with a variety of rendering needs: